Our core beliefs direct how we approach education.

 FAITH CHRISTIAN SCHOOL IS A BIBLE BELIEVING, PRIVATE, CHRISTIAN SCHOOL IN ROANOKE, VA.

 We are a distinctly Christian, distinctly Classical school.
-The underlying philosophies of these two important distinctions guides our approach to education.
+The underlying philosophies of these two important distinctions guide our approach to education.

 Faith Christian School is a Christian Classical school located in Roanoke, VA.
 Our core beliefs direct our approach to education.